CirroBuild/FrostiDocs/docs/concept/root-directory-structure.md

 description: Contents of the <root_directory> folder explained.
 ---

-QuestDB creates the following file structure in it's `root_directory`:
+QuestDB creates the following file structure in its `root_directory`:

 ```filestructure
 questdb